Decentralized-Rights-Protocol/Dr-Blockchain/README.md

   Rewards participants for using clean energy and sustainable resources.

 * 🛡 **Quantum-Resistant Cryptography**
-  Built with future-proof security to withstand post-quantum attacks.
+  Built with NIST-approved CRYSTALS-Kyber and CRYSTALS-Dilithium algorithms for future-proof security against quantum attacks.

 * 🤖 **AI Elders (Project Lazarus)**
   Cross-chain AI agents that ethically recover lost or abandoned digital assets.